finos/ansible-cfi-ocp/ocp/gcp/05_implement_ocp_compliance_operator/implement_ocp_compliance_operator.md

 rhcos4-nerc-cip      57s
 ```

-7. The next step is to set up the compliance scanning using the CIS and PCI-DSS profile, the default profile that is being used will run scans on a daily base and, where possible. auto-remiate any complaince issues.
+7. The next step is to set up the compliance scanning using the CIS and PCI-DSS profiles.
+The default profile that is being used will run scans on a daily base and, where possible, auto-remediate any compliance issues.

 ```shell
 oc create -f 03-scansetting-cis-ocp4-default.yaml